Brain Injury vs CTE: Understanding the Real Differences

 • Why symptoms often look similar

-• Why CTE cannot be diagnosed during life
+• Why CTE cannot currently be diagnosed during life

 • What research actually supports